SofiaReis/django-cms/ESOF-docs/Requirements elicitation/2 - Second PA.md

 ![Use Case Diagram](/ESOF-docs/images/use_case.png)

 **NOTE:** We tried to contact DIVIO about Django CMS user stories, but they can't provide that information.
+So, we based ourselves in some documentation located on web.

 ##2.3.
 Domain Model